BANKING AND FINANCE LAWS

 The Somaliland Central Bank - Xeerka Baanka Dhexe - Law No. 54/2012 has been signed by the President on 12 April 2012 and has come into force on this date.
 The Bank is essentially the Bank of Somaliland which was established in October 1994 under a constitutive Law that followed closely the the 1968 Decree Law relating to the then Somali National Bank.
 Article 3 of the 1994 Law (which mirrored Article 3 of the 1968 Law) stated that the principal objectives of the Bank of Somaliland as being: “… fostering monetary stability, maintaining the internal and external value of the Somali shilling, and promoting credit and exchange conditions conductive to the balanced growth of the economy of the Republic, and within the limits of its powers, it shall contribute to the financial and economic policies of the State”.
 In contrast the bank has now all the powers and duties of a Central Bank which are set out in Articles 4 to 6 of the new Law.

-The Bank has already being operating since 1994, but Article 3(3) of the Law re-confirms that it shall own all the properties and assets previously owned/held before 1991 by the Somalia Central Bank which are situated in the terrirory of the republic of Somaliland.
+The Bank of Somaliland has being operating since 1994, but Article 3(3) of the Law re-confirms that it shall own all the properties and assets previously owned/held before 1991 by the Somalia Central Bank, which are situated in the territory of the Republic of Somaliland.
 The Somali National National Bank was re-named the Central Bank of Somalia under Law No. 21 of 18 February 1975 but operated until 1990 under Decree Law No. 6 of 19 October 1968.
+(For other pre 1991 Banking laws - see below)

 COMMERCIAL BANKS & OTHER FINANCIAL INSTITUTIONS